microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform_ubuntu.md

 # Semi-Automated Deployment (Optional)

-As you may have noticed, the last step of the run is to register the VM as a new Arc server resource.
+As you may have noticed, the last step of the run is to register the VM as a new Arc enabled server resource.
     ![](../img/gcp_ubuntu/10.png)

 If you want to demo/control the actual registration process, do the following: